Bergen

-Bergen (/no/, /no/) is a city and municipality in Vestland county on the west coast of Norway.
-Bergen is the second-largest city in Norway after the capital Oslo.
+Bergen (/no/, /no/) is a city and municipality in the Vestland county on the west coast of Norway.
+Bergen is the second-largest city in Norway after the capital, Oslo.

-In May 2025, the population was 294,029, according to Statistics Norway.
+At the beginning of 2026, the population was 294,860, according to Statistics Norway.
 The municipality covers 465 km2 and is on the peninsula of Bergenshalvøyen.
 The city centre and northern neighbourhoods are on Byfjorden, 'the city fjord'.
 The city is surrounded by mountains, causing Bergen to be called the "city of seven mountains".
 Many of the extra-municipal suburbs are on islands.
 Bergen is the administrative centre of Vestland county.
 The city consists of eight boroughs: Arna, Bergenhus, Fana, Fyllingsdalen, Laksevåg, Ytrebygda, Årstad, and Åsane.

 Trading in Bergen may have started as early as the 1020s.
 According to tradition, the city was founded in 1070 by King Olav Kyrre and was named Bjørgvin, 'the green meadow among the mountains'.
 It served as Norway's capital in the 13th century, and from the end of the 13th century became a bureau city of the Hanseatic League.
 Until 1789, Bergen enjoyed exclusive rights to mediate trade between Northern Norway and abroad, and it was the largest city in Norway until the 1830s when it was overtaken by the capital, Christiania (now known as Oslo).
 What remains of the quays, Bryggen, is a World Heritage Site.
 The city was hit by numerous fires over the years.
 The Bergen School of Meteorology was developed at the Geophysical Institute starting in 1917, the Norwegian School of Economics was founded in 1936, and the University of Bergen in 1946.
 From 1831 to 1972, Bergen was its own county.
 In 1972 the municipality absorbed four surrounding municipalities and became a part of Hordaland county.